AIDA **Freediver

 at a depth of between 5m and 10m

 5m.
-This will include lifting the freediver from 5m to the surface and rescue
+This will include lifting the freediver from 5m to the surface and

 procedures once on the surface